Little Cities was my initial brand management responsibility at nDreams Publishing and what a glorious way to start!

-The elephant in the room was a famous city building competitor coming to the same platforms.
-Therefore, from a brand ID and positioning perspective, the joy was in establishing how we celebrate Little Cities’ strengths to carve out a confident space for ourselves.
+Therefore, from a brand ID and positioning perspective, the joyful challenge was in establishing how to confidently celebrate Little Cities’ unique strengths to carve out a space for ourselves.
 If a competitor is selling mayoral spreadsheet fantasy, we’re selling delightful diorama creativity.
 Complexity and numerical detail may be a strength on KBM, but in a world of 1:1 gesture control, we’ve got bubble poppin’ UI and drag n drop building.
+Again, what do you wanna put a headset on for?

-In essence - while competitors sold a city builder, we branded a city creator.
+While our major competitor sold a city builder, we branded a city creator.
 We are not the same.

 Little Cities (Meta Quest)